 What are family issues?

-However, family relationships can also be sources of pain and stress.
-In part because they mean so much to us, relationships with family members can be among the most difficult to navigate.
-Some degree of conflict within families is normal (and even, to a point, healthy), but sometimes, family issues can lead to symptoms of common mental health conditions such as anxiety or depression.
-When they become especially intense or or frequent, these challenges can get in the way of day-to-day life.
+Some degree of conflict within families is normal (and even, to a point, healthy), but when it's overwhelming, it can lead to symptoms of common mental health conditions such as anxiety or depression.

 How common are family issues?